amperity/amperity-docs/amperity_amp360/source/destination_powerreviews.rst

 .. sendto-powerreviews-build-query-map-to-recipient-list-start

-You can send reviews data to PowerReviews from a query that maps data in the customer 360 database to required and optional fields in the PowerReviews data schema, as described in the |ext_powerreviews_sftp|.
+You can send reviews data to PowerReviews from a query that maps data in the customer 360 database to required and optional fields in the PowerReviews data schema, as described in the `review import process <https://help.powerreviews.com/Content/Support%20Topics/Review%20Import%20Process.htm>`__ |ext_link|.

 A SQL query built using Presto SQL as a query can return results for use with PowerReviews.
 Add a SQL table with a **SELECT** statement similar to: